Peritonitis - secondary

 Secondary peritonitis has several major causes.

 - Bacteria may enter the peritoneum through a hole (perforation) in an of the organ digestive tract.
 The hole may be caused by a ruptured appendix, stomach ulcer, or perforated colon.
-It may also come from an injury, such as a gunshot or knife wound.
+It may also come from an injury, such as a gunshot or knife wound or following the ingestion of a sharp foreign body.

 - Bile or chemicals released by the pancreas may leak into the abdominal cavity.
 This may be caused by sudden swelling and inflammation of the pancreas.